subashini/Mother-May-UI/README.md

 Wait.
 What?

-Xcode provides the Automation instrument that allows for testing the UI for iOS apps in JavaScript.
+Xcode provides the Automation instrument, which allows for testing the UI for iOS apps in JavaScript.
 The JavaScript framework can simulate user interactions and test for conditions.

 Mother May UI extends the Automation framework to make it simple to focus on Behavior Driven Development.
 Really, Mother May UI just makes it easy to write